Sauna-Planet

 • Is there enough space for seating?

-• Where would the heating elements go?
+• Where will the heating elements be installed?

 • Are there any potential obstacles to avoid?

-For outdoor saunas, you must consider the following:
+For outdoor saunas, consider the following:

 • Do I have sufficient privacy?